Kish Khodro: Models

 Their original model was the plastic-bodied Sinad I hatchback (styled as an SUV in press releases) launched in 2000.
 This was followed by the facelifted Sinad II, which received a larger grille in three compartments.
 A coupé version, the Sinad III was also presented.
 In 2003 the Axon 5-door estate version of the Sinad was launched.
 The development of the car was undertaken by BMS Automotives Ltd of United Kingdom based on an existing Renault model and a concept by International Automotive Design.
 The air conditioned vehicle named Sinad in Iran and Sultan for export markets has a 1600 cc Renault K7M engine and mechanical components.
 The Sinad body was manufactured using the Vacuum Injection Shell Process.
 The Sinad was successfully crash tested and obtained the MIRA/VCA certification allowing the Sinad circulation in the UK, Europe and in other parts of the world.
 After production of a claimed 900 units in the first year, the company said they would increase their production to 3,600 in 2002.
 Another source states their 2001 production to have been 238 cars.
 Their production volume in 2003 was 100 cars.

-In a change of direction, Kish Khodro launched the Veek MPV in 2004, which is based on the first generation Renault Scénic but with a new front design.